 The initial Green Card is valid for a period of two years and the holder is referred to as a Conditional Permanent Resident.
 Within 90 days prior to the two-year expiration of the initial Green Card, the holder must apply for a “Permanent” Green Card.
 In one more year, three years from the date of the issuance of the original Green Card, if the holder is still married to the U.S. citizen spouse, he or she can apply for U.S. citizenship.
 However, there is no requirement that he or she ever apply for U.S. citizenship.
 They can reside in the U.S. indefinitely on Green Cards.
 There are several scenarios that can result in the Green Card being revoked, but basically as long as the holder does the following he or she should have no problem:

 - While a conditional permanent resident (2 year Green Card), spend more than 50% of each 12 month period in the U.S.

 - Remain married to the U.S. citizen at least until the receipt of the Permanent Green Card.

 - After receipt of the permanent Green Card, be physically present in the U.S. at least one day during each year.

 - After receipt of the permanent Green Card, not remain outside of the U.S. for a consecutive 12 month or more period without first notifying immigration services and receiving permission in advance to be outside the U.S. for more than one year.

 - Not commit a serious crime.

-The timing of the Green Card approval is constantly changing but is normally 3-5 months.
+The timing of the Green Card approval is constantly changing but is currently 6-11 months.
 If you hire us, when we file for the Green Card we will simultaneously file for a temporary work authorization and if appropriate, for a temporary travel document.
-Those two documents normally are issued in less than 2 months.
+Those two documents normally are issued in less than 3 months.